reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

     @GET("/library/managed/books/{requestId}")
     Call<BookDto> getAllBooksWithHeaders(@Header("requestId") String requestId);
 ````
-For multiple dynamic headers, we use @HeaderMap.
+For multiple dynamic headers, we use `@HeaderMap`.

-All Retrofit responses are wrapped in a `Call` object.
-This helps control if the client requests need to be made synchronously or asynchronously.
+**All Retrofit responses are wrapped in a `Call` object.
+It supports both blocking and non-blocking requests.**

 ### Using the Retrofit Builder API
 The Builder API on Retrofit allows for customization of the Configuration object.
 We will take a closer look at some configuration options.